 The Field Museum offers a wealth of opportunities for science students at all levels, from residency programs and internships to scholarships and fellowships.
-The programs found below are The Field Museum's partnerships with local universities.

 The joint Ph.
 D. program was established in 1995.
 Besides teaching three courses a year collectively at UIC, Field Museum anthropology curators are all adjunct professors and members of UIC’s graduate faculty, chairing twelve doctoral committees in 2015.
 They also serve on admissions and graduate funding committees and on search and promotion committees for teaching and faculty positions.
 UIC anthropology professors serve as Adjunct curators at the museum and serve on promotion and recruitment committees as well.
 The joint program established a postdoctoral teaching and research program in 2011.
 Three postdoctoral scientists taught four classes collectively and conducted research at the museum, jointly funded by museum endowments for collections & research and by funds from the LAS Dean’s office at UIC.

 The museum also runs a credit granting study abroad program in Peru, the Contisuyo Archaeological Field School, for undergraduates at UIC.
-Since 2006, over thirty undergraduate students have received field training for credit in the program.
+Since 2006, over 30 undergraduate students have received field training for credit in the program.
 Almost a dozen UIC graduate students have also participated as instructors.
 Four other Field Museum field programs offer opportunities to UIC students in Peru, Hungary, Greece, Mexico, and urban Chicago.
 Dozens of fellowships, research assistantships, and advanced degrees have resulted from these programs.

 Established in 2001, the collaborative PhD program in anthropology provides Northwestern students and faculty access to museum collections and field programs for training and joint research.
 Besides teaching one course every other year collectively at NU, five museum anthropology curators are adjunct professors and members of NU’s graduate faculty.
 One museum curator has co-chaired two doctoral committees since 2010.
-NU anthropology professors may serve as Adjunct curators at the museum.
+NU anthropology professors may serve as adjunct curators at the museum.

 The collaborative program established a postdoctoral fellowship in 2011-13 to conduct research at the museum and enhance collaborative scholarship between the two institutions.
 The position was funded jointly by museum resources and by funds from the Anthropology Department and the Weinberg College at NU.